Aider-AI/aider/aider/website/docs/usage/lint-test.md

 [most popular languages](/docs/languages.html)
 and will automatically lint code in these languages.

-Or you can specify you favorite linter with the `--lint-cmd <cmd>` switch.
+Or you can specify your favorite linter with the `--lint-cmd <cmd>` switch.
 The lint command should accept the filenames of the files to lint.